AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 **StudentConnect** is a desktop application designed to help private tutors manage student contacts and lesson schedules.
 With simple commands, you can record and retrieve important student information with ease.

 No matter what subjects you teach, which education levels you target, or whether your lessons are online or in-person, **StudentConnect** supports your tutoring needs.
+Our main focus is on students from Primary 1 to Junior 2, but the features work for any level.
 If juggling multiple students feels overwhelming, our features are here to help.
 With just a few quick commands, you can manage student contacts, schedule lessons, and track payments — all in one place.

 The Quick Start section below will guide you through your first steps.
 Don’t worry if you’ve never used a command-based application before — it’s simple to learn, and we’re here to help you get started!